 Whilst ensuring we are designing and delivering experiences that work is the most important consideration, a true understanding of how people are feeling during an experience or interaction may serve to elevate the experiences we deliver.
 This is something that I am definitely keen for us to explore further at U1 Group.
 You always hope that you come away from a conference with some key learning or idea that might influence your future practice, and this topic was it for me.

-A field trip to Starbucks to learn about the in-store experience
+A field trip to Starbucks: In-store experience

-An additional highlight of the conference was the opportunity to catch up with members of the UX Fellows – specifically the crew from Key Lime Interactive and Kelly from GotoResearch.
+An additional highlight of the conference was the opportunity to catch up with members of the UX Fellows– specifically the crew from Key Lime Interactive and Kelly from GotoResearch.
 They, organised a fun and informative event at the Starbucks Roastery where we learnt about how Starbucks is using digital services to improve the in-store experience.
 I have to say that whilst Seattle folk pride themselves on their coffee, and it is not just all Starbucks, they are not in the same conversation as Melbourne.

 The conference closed with an entertaining keynote by James Whitakker from Microsoft.
-He spoke about the evolution of user experience, moving from the current model where we actively interact with devices to seek information via the web and apps, to a future where through the rise of the Internet of Things information is delivered to us, perhaps with decision even being made for us, removing the need for a screen.
+He spoke about the evolution of user experience, moving from the current model where we actively interact with devices to seek information via the web and apps, to a future where through the rise of the Internet of Things information is delivered to us, perhaps with decisions even being made for us, removing the need for a screen.
 It certainly presented some interesting thoughts about how we deliver the experiences of the future.
 His talk also touched on the optimal time to go to the bathroom when watching World War Z (run-pee app, it’s a real thing) and the merits of legalised marijuana in Washington State.
 I did say it was entertaining.

 So the conference was good, the scenery was amazing and the beer was exceptional but that is probably a topic for another post entirely…